DocuFlood/HECRASMonte-Carlo/README.md

 ## Intended Use

-This repository is intended for researchers and practitioners in hydrology and hydraulic modelling who wish to understand or re-implement the methodology for automation of HEC-RAS and applying a Monte Carlo approach.
+This repository is intended for researchers and practitioners in hydrology and hydraulic modelling who wish to understand the methodology for automation of HEC-RAS and applying a Monte Carlo approach.